acss-io/atomizer/docs/guides/syntax.md

 }
 ```

-There are three value types: Defined, Literal and Variable
+There are three value types: Defined, Literal, and Variable.

 #### Defined values